privacysandbox/privacy-sandbox-demos/docs/deploy-to-linux-docker.md

 sudo docker rm $(sudo docker ps -a -f status=exited -q)
 ```

-Remove one or more specific images
+Remove one or more specific images:

 ```sh
 # to locate the ID of the images you want to remove.